apache/spark/docs/apache-airflow-providers-postgres/operators/postgres_operator_howto_guide.rst

 A task defined or implemented by a operator is a unit of work in your data pipeline.

 The purpose of Postgres Operator is to define tasks involving interactions with the PostgreSQL database.
- In ``Airflow-2.0``, the ``PostgresOperator`` class resides at ``airflow.providers.postgres.operator.postgres``.
+ In ``Airflow-2.0``, the ``PostgresOperator`` class resides at ``airflow.providers.postgres.operators.postgres``.

-Under the hood, the :class:`~airflow.providers.postgres.operator.postgres.PostgresOperator` delegates its heavy lifting to the :class:`~airflow.providers.postgres.hooks.postgres.PostgresHook`.
+Under the hood, the :class:`~airflow.providers.postgres.operators.postgres.PostgresOperator` delegates its heavy lifting to the :class:`~airflow.providers.postgres.hooks.postgres.PostgresHook`.

 Common Database Operations with PostgresOperator
 ------------------------------------------------